jnnbgamble/testing/chipotle.md

 **7 Count the approximate number of occurrences of the word "dictionary" (regardless of case) across all files of [our class repo] (https://github.com/ga-students/DS-SEA-3)**

 ```
-grep -roh "dictionary" . | wc -l
+grep -roih "dictionary" . | wc -l
 ```
-This returns 78 instances of the word "dictionary"
+This returns 81 instances of the word "dictionary"